joemoose/dungeoneers.d20/docs/damage.md

 If your STR is reduced to zero, your character is dead.
 If your DEX is reduced to zero, you’re paralyzed.
 If your WIL is reduced to zero, you fall into an unresponsive stupor.
 All attribute checks have a disadvantage if your LUCK is reduced to zero.

 If your character dies, create a new one.
-The GM will introduce them as quickly as possible.
+The GM will bring them into the game as quickly as possible.
 Alternatively, you can take over playing one of your hirelings.
 You can still create a new character later if you choose.

 !!!
 Note

 		Attacks from some creatures or spells may damage other attributes besides STR.
-A critical damage roll is required against the damaged attribute rather than STR.
+A critical damage roll is required but against the damaged attribute rather than STR.

 ## Healing